 Asymmetric hyperhidrosis suggests a neurologic cause.

-Although diffuse sweating is usually normal, consider cancer, infection, and endocrine disorders as directed by patient symptoms.
+Although generalized sweating is usually normal, consider cancer, infection, and endocrine disorders as directed by patient symptoms.

 Obtain laboratory tests to determine systemic causes based on clinical findings.

-Treat using aluminum chloride solutions, tap-water iontophoresis, topical glycopyrronium, oral glycopyrrolate or oxybutynin, botulinum toxin, or a microwaved-based device.
+Treat using aluminum chloride solutions, tap-water iontophoresis, topical glycopyrronium tosylate, oral glycopyrrolate or oxybutynin, botulinum toxin, or a microwaved-based device.

 Consider surgical options in patients who do not respond to drug or device therapy; these include excision of axillary sweat glands and endoscopic transthoracic sympathectomy for palmar sweating, which carries risk of significant adverse effects.